 That means that websites that have been translated well are better positioned in Google than a website with editorial or translation errors.
 This level of quality will never be achieved by a non-professional translation (done by our famous "spent-one-summer-in-France" friend).

 If you want to make sure your translations are high quality, the best option is to entrust them to a translation company.
-At AT Language Solutions we have over 22 years of experience helping companies internationalise, and we work with professional native translators from all over the world.
-Let's chat?
+At AT Language Solutions we have over 22 years' experience helping companies internationalise, and we work with professional native translators from all over the world.
+Shall we talk?